SixSq/old.sixsq.github.com/_posts/products/slipstream/usecases/4000-01-01-product-slipstream-usecase-7-lamp.md

 favourite: true
 user_profile: Enterprise
 warning: this use case is technical.
 Geeks only!
-persona: Alice the App Store User
+persona: Clara the DevOps Engineer, Alice the App Store User
 context: SME, NGO and Enterprise
 context_type: enterprise
 ---